asravankumar/ERAV4_ASSIGNMENT6/README.md

 </pre>

  - **Analysis**:
-    - Use of Batch Normalization has converged both the training and testing accuracies in lesser number of epochs.
+    - Use of Batch Normalization has converged both the training and testing accuracies in lesser number of epochs there by drastically helping in converging faster for the required accuracies in less than 15 epochs.
-    - After using a dropout of 0.05 on all layers, we addressed overfitting.
-It provided the necessary regularization there by reducing the overfitting.
+    - As the model started overfitting after few epochs in previous iteration, using a dropout of 0.05 on all layers contributed immensely.
+It provided the necessary regularization there by slightly reducing the training accuracies.
-    - By replacing the last convolution layer with GAP has drastically reduced the overall number of parameters and at the same time improving the overall model performance.
+    - By replacing the last convolution layer with GAP has drastically reduced the overall number of parameters and at the same time preserving the overall model performance.
     - But this model falls short of required testing accuracies.
-Perhaps, we need to play with add augmentation to improve the testing accuracy.
+Perhaps, we need to play by adding augmentation to improve the testing accuracies.
     - At the same time, we also need to tune the model with different Learning Rates.
  - **File Link**:
     - [Model2 File Link](model2.py)